Aeroelastic instability of cantilevered flexible plates in uniform flow: Discussion

+In this paper, we have studied experimentally and theoretically the flutter instability of cantilevered flexible plates in uniform flow.
+We have shown in particular that the three-dimensionality of the flow has to be taken into account to predict accurately the instability threshold as the plate aspect ratio is varied.
+We have also shown that hysteresis is present for plates of large aspect ratio and that the instability threshold measured when increasing the velocity does not converge towards the two-dimensional limit as aspect ratio tends to infinity.
+These experimental results are now discussed with regard to the assumptions made in the stability analysis.

-In the experiments with large aspect ratio $H^*>1$, the flutter mode is no longer purely one-dimensional as the top corner flutters with a larger amplitude than the rest of the plate.
-Moreover, in some experiments with a very large aspect ratio $H^*=4$ and for flow velocity just below threshold, the same top corner flutters while the rest of the plate is still motionless.
-This indicates that the Euler-Bernoulli beam equation for the plate is no longer valid and one should use the nonlinear F\"oppl--von K\'arm\'an equations as soon as the deflection along the span is of the order of the plate thickness.
-The reasons for the two-dimensionality of the plate deflection are twofold.
+In the experiments with large aspect ratio ($H^*\gtrsim 2$), we have observed that the flutter mode is no longer purely one-dimensional as the top corner flutters with a larger amplitude than the rest of the plate.
+Moreover, in some experiments with a very large aspect ratio ($H^*=4$) and for flow velocity just below threshold, the same top corner flutters while the rest of the plate is still motionless.
+These two-dimensional motions indicate that the Euler-Bernoulli beam equation is no longer valid for the plate and one should use the nonlinear F\"oppl--von K\'arm\'an equations as soon as the deflection along the span is of the order of the plate thickness \cite[see for instance][]{Landau1986}.
+Several reasons may account for the two-dimensional deflections of the plate.
 First, the pressure field over the plate is non uniform along the span and exhibit a maximum at mid-span and zeros at the plate edges.
-Second, the gravity field induces a non trivial stress tensor in the plate that induces compression at the top corner and tension at the bottom corner.
-Since tension has a stabilizing effect, this may explain why the top corner is the most unstable position.
-Finally, one should note that bending along the span acts as a stiffening effect (because Gauss curvature is energetically costly) and therefore it has a stabilizing effect on the flutter instability.
+Second, the gravity field induces a non trivial stress tensor in the plate that results in compression at the top corner and tension at the bottom corner.
+Since tension has a stabilising effect, this may explain why the plate deflection exhibits a larger amplitude at the top corner for large aspect ratios.

-As explained above, the leading-edge pressure singularity is not properly taken into account in the present analysis (mostly because it greatly simplifies the problem).
-This explains why the solid curve in Fig.~\ref{fig:criticalU}(a) does not tend for large $H^*$ to the 2D limit represented by the dash-dotted line.
-If a proper full three-dimensional stability analysis was carried out, the critical curve $U^*_{c}(H^*)$ would be slightly above the solid line of Fig.~\ref{fig:criticalU}(a) in order to converge to the 2D limit.
-In this case, the theoretical threshold would be even closer to the open symbols representing the descending threshold $U^*_{d}$.
-This is another argument for a supercritical bifurcation.
-Indeed, the instability could be delayed and the measured $U^*_{c}$ higher than $U^*_{d}$ because of small imperfections of the flow (due to the wind tunnel or the wake of the mast) driving a small two-dimensional plate vibration or deflection and thus stiffening the system as exposed above.